 The science and history of medical marijuana broken down

-I have been asked to present a series of lectures to medical personnel concerning cannabis and various aspects.
-I’m going to propose 4 different seminars.
+I have been asked to present a series concerning cannabis and various aspects.
+I’m going to propose 4 different topics.

 - The first will be the medical marijuana history and science.